DaoCloud/DaoCloud-docs/docs/en/docs/kairship/resource/update-ingress.md

-# Update multi-cloud routes
+# Update multicloud routes

 Currently, two update methods are provided: editing YAML and form update.

-1. After entering a multi-cloud instance, in the left navigation bar, click `Resource Management` -> `Multi-cloud Routing`, click `···` to update the route in the form.
+1. After entering a multicloud instance, in the left navigation bar, click `Resource Management` -> `Multicloud Routing`, click `···` to update the route in the form.

     <!--screenshot-->